 (d) The speaker would not intrude on the poet.

-20.The small boy in “The Ball Poem” is experiencing ……….
+20. The small boy in “The Ball Poem” is experiencing ……….

-(a) realisation (b) joy
+(a) realisation

-21.“Hey! a tea garden!”
+21. “Hey!
+A tea garden!”
 Rajvir cried excitedly.
 But Pranjol didn’t share Rajvir’s excitement.
 Why was it so?

 (a) Because Pranjol did not like tea gardens.

-(b) Becuse Pranjol loved the hills.
+(b) Because Pranjol loved the hills.

-(d) Becuase Pranjol was annoyed with Rajvir.
+(d) Because Pranjol was annoyed with Rajvir.

-22. According to the author of ‘Coorg’ the people of Coorg are possibly descendents of the …………… or the ……….. .
-Choose the correct option to fill in the blanks.
+22. According to the author of ‘Coorg’ the people of Coorg are possibly descendants of the …………… or the …………

 (a) Arabs and Greeks